 Because of the way the mule’s bone structure is, it’s imperative that mules and donkeys use a breeching, a leather strapping that attaches to the top of the saddle to keep it from moving forward and backward.
 The two cinches that attach to the sides of the saddle keep it from moving from side to side.

-The saddle pad has to fit the conformation of the mule and donkey which helps the mule to sweat under the saddle, cushioning and lubricating his back to prevent soreness and hot spots.
+The saddle pad has to fit the conformation of the mule and donkey which helps the mule to sweat under the saddle, cushioning, cooling and lubricating his back to help prevent soreness and hot spots.
 No square skirted saddle pads!

 We communicate to the mule or donkey through the bit and bridle.
 The bit and bridle must be designed according to the structure of the mule’s head.